norbertszivos/dotfiles/README.md

 Visit on the [Gogh](http://mayccoll.github.io/Gogh/) website to check the color schemes for terminals.
 Follow the instructions to install the chosen color scheme or clone the [GitHub repository of Gogh](https://github.com/Mayccoll/Gogh) and use script(s) from there.
-The color scheme of vim is [gruvbox](https://github.com/morhetz/gruvbox), so it worth to choose the same for the terminal as well: [gruvbox color scheme from Gogh](https://github.com/Mayccoll/Gogh/blob/master/themes/gruvbox-dark.sh).
+The color scheme of vim is [gruvbox](https://github.com/morhetz/gruvbox), so it is worth to choose the same for the terminal as well: [gruvbox color scheme from Gogh](https://github.com/Mayccoll/Gogh/blob/master/themes/gruvbox-dark.sh).

 ### Inspiration